 Main Street in Bodie was bragged to be nearly 1 mile long!
 That was before a large fire in 1892 that wiped out a significant portion of the town.
 In 1932, another devastating fire left Bodie pretty much the way you see it today.
 Approximately 100 structures are still standing, which includes everything from the small out-house structures to the giant Standard Mill.
 Most of the buildings are closed for the protection of the visitors.
-Although the structures are safe from falling over, they have a lot of exposed nails, old floorboards, broken glass and other safety hazards.
+Although the structures are safe from falling over, there is rotted wood, nails, glass, and every other manner of danger you could imagine from 120+ year old structures that haven’t been maintained for human occupancy.

 Then & Now

 Below are two photographs taken from similar viewpoints above the Standard Mill sometime before and after the 1932 fire.
-Move the slider side-to-side to see how much was lost..
+Move the left-and-right to see how much was lost.
 Take note of the large building just to the right-of-center on the corner lot.
 That was the U. S. Hotel.